Updated May 2019 – Zopa Review

 Zopa loans are mostly unsecured personal loans to credit-worthy borrowers.

-Zopa’s actual default rates sit at around 3% from an expected 4.52% in 2017 (figures below are not yet complete for 2017).
-You can always see up-to-date statistics on Zopas website statistics page.
+Zopa’s actual default rates as of this review sit at around 3% from an expected 4.52% in 2017 (figures below are not yet complete for 2018).

 If you list the loans that your capital is invested in on the Zopa website, you can see that a list of loans, and capital that has been repaid.

-Zopa offers an ISA which was launched in January 2017 for UK residents.
-The ISA can be easily opened from the main dashboard screen.
+The Zopa ISA can be easily opened from the main dashboard screen.

 Then just choose which product you want to be part of your ISA.

-Zopa offer two investment portfolios in their standard (non ISA) account:
+Zopa offer two investment portfolios in their standard (non Zopa ISA) account:

 The Zopa website also has some handy pages which show how loans are distributed and when repayments are due.